Asthma

 Can PCOS be cured?

-How long do I need to stay in India for PCOS treatment?
+How long do I need to stay abroad for PCOS treatment?

 A typical treatment trip may last 1 to 2 weeks for diagnosis, consultation, and follow-up.
 If fertility treatment or minor surgery (like ovarian drilling) is needed, your stay may be slightly longer, depending on the procedure and recovery.

-Will Bangla Health Connect help with PCOS treatment in India?
+Will Bangla Health Connect help with PCOS treatment abroad?

 Yes.
-Bangla Health Connect connects you with top gynaecologists and PCOS experts at Apollo Hospitals in India.
+Bangla Health Connect connects you with top gynaecologists and PCOS experts in the world.
 We help you schedule appointments, coordinate tests, and ensure you receive timely, personalised care.

 Does Bangla Health Connect support patients during their hospital visit?

 Yes.
-Our team provides full local support, including airport pickup, hospital coordination, interpreter services if needed, and continuous help during your medical journey in India.
+Our team provides full local support, including airport pickup, hospital coordination, interpreter services if needed, and continuous help during your medical journey.

 Is visa assistance available for Bangladeshi women?

 Yes.
-Bangla Health Connect offers full medical visa support, including official invitation letters from Apollo Hospitals, step-by-step guidance, and fast-track options to simplify travel for treatment.
+Bangla Health Connect offers full medical visa support, including official invitation letters from the hospitals, step-by-step guidance, and fast-track options to simplify travel for treatment.

 Chennai .
 Delhi .
 Mumbai .
 Kolkata .
 Hyderabad .
 Banglore .
 Kochi .
 Ahmedabad